Museum

 Débauche aux chantiers

 The exhibition Bâtisseurs de navires looks back at two thousand years of marine history, which have deeply left their mark on the region: major technical developments, naval trades, the working conditions of labourers and their union struggles are all probed.
 It also explores the river, Nantes’ port, its ferry bridge, and the major changes to the Île de Nantes district.
-The tools and scale models on display, as well as the projected films and soundscapes, all send spectators back to a one-of-a-kind universe: that of the shipyards and its workers.
+Through tools, models, films, sound documents, the exhibition retraces the history of shipbuilding in Nantes for 2000 years: its trades, know-how, working conditions…

 Nantes.
 An industrial city yesterday, today, tomorrow.